rbind/kangyu/content/en/2018-08-15-using-a-separate-git-folder-for-a-dropbox-share-folder.md

 ---

-A problem since long I have:-( was that when I use Git with Dropbox on different computers (even worse on different OS), the .git folder in Dropbox keeps syncing changes, making annoying notifications in Dropbox.
+A problem since long I have:-( was that when I use Git with Dropbox on different computers (even worse when sharing with others or on different OS), the .git folder in Dropbox keeps syncing changes, making annoying notifications in Dropbox.
 I googled and luckily found a blog post telling the trick on Linux, and I just made a similar workaround on Windows.
 Now I can use any Dropbox folder as a git repository, but store the `.git/` folder in a separate (non-Dropbox) directory by doing the following four steps.

-## 1. Go to the Dropbox (share) folder (e.g., dir for this site)
+## 1. Go to the Dropbox (share) folder (e.g., the dir for this site)
-I recommend to use bash and do it via `cd`,
+Let's do it via `cd` in `bash` (it's pretty on windows),

     /c/.../Dropbox/kangyu.org